 STEP 3 – COMPLETE PRE-MIGRATION CHECKS

-Once all the planning and prerequisites are done, migrating to Office 365 gets pretty straight-forward.
+Once all the planning and prerequisites are done, migrating to Microsoft Office 365 gets pretty straight-forward.
 Here is the list of pre-migration checks to evaluate your current environment and develop a migration plan.

 - Check Availability of Bandwidth

-Migrating to Office 365 requires intensive bandwidth as lots of data is shifted from the on-premises server to online.
+Migrating SharePoint on premise to Office 365 requires intensive bandwidth as lots of data is shifted from the on-premises server to online.
 Check the bandwidth limits of your organization to transfer the data seamlessly.
 Also, there are some alternate ways like hard disk uploads to Microsoft data center to transfer data without an internet connection.